AnimosWorkshop/Sor-Vault/Sign of Remembrance/Items/Special Items/Death Dealer's Amulet.md

 _Property_
 While active, the amulet senses whenever the bearer critically attacks another creature, starting to bear a red tint to indicate it is filled with aura.
 The amulet remains full for 3 rounds.
-While the amulet is full, the attuned may use 2 reactions as a reaction to being damaged, using up all aura in the amulet to prevent an amount of damage points equal to 1d6 + proficiency modifier + Constitution modifier of the attuned.
+While the amulet is full, the attuned may use 2 reactions as a reaction to being damaged, using up all aura in the amulet to prevent an amount of damage points equal to 1d6 + proficiency modifier of the attuned.